 First Things First

-If you are experiencing problems with your chronograph, before calling the manufacturer, check the following, as these are the most common issues.
+If you are experiencing problems with your chronograph, READ THE MANUAL before calling the manufacturer.
+Then if that doesn't resolve your issue, check the following, as these are the most common issues.

 Are you too close to the chronograph.
 Your first screen should be no closer than 8'.
 If using a firearm with a lot of muzzle blast you may need to have the first sensor farther from the muzzle.